This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

 To prevent delays, make sure your Police Information and Vulnerable Sector Check:

-- Name and date of birth matches your driver’s licence
+Name and date of birth match your driver’s license

 Once you’ve obtained the results of your Police Information and Vulnerable Sector Check, upload the front and back separately in your Driver app or Dashboard.

 Example Police Information and Vulnerable Sector Check documents: